Wubi (software): History

 Wubi was born as an independent project and as such versions 7.04 and 7.10 were unofficial releases.

 For Ubuntu 8.04 the code was merged into Ubuntu and for 8.04 alpha 5, Wubi was also on the Ubuntu Live CD.

 The project's aim was to enable existing Windows users, unacquainted with Linux, to try Ubuntu without risking any data loss (due to disk formatting or partitioning mistakes).
 It could also safely uninstall Ubuntu from within Windows.

 It is not a virtual machine, but creates a stand-alone installation within a loopmounted device, also known as a disk image, like Topologilinux does.
 It is not a Linux distribution of its own, but rather an installer for Ubuntu.

 While Wubi does not install Ubuntu directly to its own partition this can also be accomplished by using LVPM, the Loopmounted Virtual Partition Manager, to transfer the Wubi-generated Ubuntu installation to a dedicated real partition, including a bootable USB keydrive.
 The advantage of this setup is that users can test the operating system and install the drivers before they install it to a dedicated partition (and avoid booting and functioning risks).

 Wubi adds an entry to the Windows boot menu which allows the user to run Linux.
 Ubuntu is installed within a file in the Windows file system (c:\ubuntu\disks\root.disk), as opposed to being installed within its own partition.
 This file is seen by Linux as a real hard disk.
 Wubi also creates a swap file in the Windows file system (c:\ubuntu\disks\swap.disk), in addition to the memory of the host machine.
-This file is seen by Ubuntu as additional RAM.
+This file is seen by Ubuntu as a swap partition.

 A related project, Lubi, used Linux as the host system instead of Windows.
 However, this project has not been worked on since 2007 and only works on Ubuntu 7.04.

 Wubi was removed as an installation option in the official download page from Ubuntu 13.04 onward.
 However, Wubi installers were still provided for versions up to and including Ubuntu 14.10.

 An unofficial fork of Wubi, called wubiuefi, supports UEFI and legacy BIOS as well as newer versions of Ubuntu (as of 2022-04-03, version 20.04.4).